ClearSkyDev/clearsky_photo_reports/README.md

 # clearsky-photo-reports
 AI powered roof inspection reporting app

+## Getting Started

+1. Install [Flutter](https://docs.flutter.dev/get-started/install) on your machine.
+2. Run `flutter pub get` in the repository root to download all dependencies.
+3. Launch the app with `flutter run` or open it in your IDE of choice.

 ## Dynamic Summary Assistant

 The new `DynamicSummaryService` keeps inspection summaries up to date.